1-Week East Java Itinerary – Temples, Waterfalls, & Volcanoes

 • Day 2: Prambanan & Borobudur Temples

-Spend the morning exploring Prambanan, a group of massive Hindu temple ruins near Yogyakarta city.
+Spend the morning exploring Prambanan, a group of massive Hindu temple ruins near Yogyakarta city in central Java.
 This temple is less famous than its cousin Borobudur, but I actually like this one best.

 ○ Borobudur Temple